 Before a plan involving the use of Level III procedures is implemented pursuant to such consent, the head of the program shall notify the Commissioner or his or her designee who shall be afforded an opportunity to evaluate the individual.
 In the event that the Commissioner or designee doubts the individual's ability to provide informed consent, a petition for the appointment of a temporary or permanent guardian shall be filed by the Commissioner or designee or by some other suitable person.

-2. Where the individual is a minor and is not deemed a mature minor capable of giving informed consent:

-a. that portion of the plan which does not involve the use of Level III Procedures may be implemented upon a parent's or legal guardian's informed consent to its provisions.
+2. Where the individual is a minor and is not deemed a mature minor capable of giving informed consent,a. that portion of the plan which does not involve the use of Level III Procedures may be implemented upon a parent's or legal guardian's informed consent to its provisions.

 b. in the event that no parent or legal guardian exists or is available, then that portion of the plan which does not involve the use of Level III Procedures may be implemented upon its approval by the head of the program, provided that actions to initiate proceedings for the appointment of some suitable person as guardian or, where applicable, actions to provide for the availability of a temporarily unavailable parent or legal guardian are commenced by the head of the program concurrently with such approval.